-Commonwealth Court Remote Argument Sessions
+Commonwealth Court Remote Hearings and Argument Sessions

-Due to the COVID-19 outbreak, oral arguments scheduled before the Commonwealth Court of Pennsylvania may be conducted remotely by advanced video communication technology.
+Due to the COVID-19 outbreak, hearings and oral arguments scheduled before the Commonwealth Court of Pennsylvania may be conducted remotely by advanced video communication technology.
 This page contains documents and information about the remote argument sessions.
 Attorneys, media, and the public are encouraged to check this page frequently for updates about specific sessions.

-LIVESTREAM: June 2020 Argument Session
+LIVESTREAM: September 2020 Argument Calendar

 Arguing attorneys will receive notice of their designated argument date and time, as well as any schedule changes.
 Other attorneys, media, and the public are advised to check the schedule page at the above link frequently because the schedule is subject to change.